iG-Studios/sus/README.md

 ---

 ## What is it?
 "Sus" is an [esoteric programming language](https://esolangs.org/wiki/Esoteric_programming_language) that is [turing complete](https://en.wikipedia.org/wiki/Turing_completeness); think of it as an alternative [BrainFuck](https://esolangs.org/wiki/Brainfuck).
-Unlike BF though, this is more simplistic and forgiving; this seems suspiciously too good to be true, but I promise, it works.
+This was something I purely made in free time originally on the Roblox platform, but I decided to port it to the love2d framework in another set of free time for non-robloxians.

 Like BF, this is based on an array and pointer.
 The pointer moves across an array and may increment/decrement values, and output that value as an ASCII character.